sgmlguru/xproc-batch/README.md

 Normally, you'll want to run the XProc script `xproc/validate-convert.xpl`, or an XProc that calls it, using a shell script that sets up your conversion inputs and options.
 It's possible to run it from *oXygen*, too, of course.

-For example, let's assume that this repository lives at `/home/ari/Documents/repos/xproc-batch` and the repository with the XSLT manifest and stylesheets lives at `/home/ari/Documents/repos/xlsx2xml`.
-Furthermore, let's assume that there is a project folder on the local file system containing the actual sources files to be converted at `/home/ari/Documents/projects/colleges/sources`.
+For example, let's say this repository lives at `/home/ari/Documents/repos/xproc-batch` and the repository with the XSLT manifest and stylesheets at `/home/ari/Documents/repos/xlsx2xml`.
+There is also a project folder on the local file system containing sources files to be converted at `/home/ari/Documents/projects/colleges/sources`.

-Also, we'll assume that XML Calabash is unpacked to `/home/ari/xmlcalabash-1.1.30-99/`.
+FInally, we'll assume that XML Calabash is unpacked to `/home/ari/xmlcalabash-1.1.30-99/`.

-This shell script would then convert the source files (in this case, some Excel spreadsheets):
+This shell script would then convert the source files (in this case, some Excel spreadsheets) to an XML format:

 ```
 #!/bin/sh